 The Ganaraska Forest boasts one of the most extensive networks of snowmobiling trails in southern Ontario.
 The Ontario Federation of Snowmobiling Clubs (OFSC) is responsible for grooming and maintaining all snowmobile trails.
 An OFSC permit is required for all snowmobiling within the forest, however a forest membership or day pass is not required.
 Snowmobiles may not be unloaded at the Ganaraska Forest Centre.
 Local trail information is also available through the Ganaraska Snowmobile Club.

 Off-Road Vehicle Riding

 Take a ride and explore the many kilometres of trails and logging roads in the Ganaraska Forest.
 A number of parking areas located at popular entry points provide a variety of routes waiting to be explored.
-Be sure to pick up a copy of our detailed forest trail map.
+Be sure to pick up a copy of our detailed forest trail map and the Ganaraska Forest Motorized Use FAQ brochure.
 (Note: Some portions of the forest restrict motorized use.)